Update: The Title IX regulations referenced below were officially published on November 29, 2018.

 Betsy DeVos is at it again.
-On Wednesday, the New York Times published a leaked draft of the Department of Education’s proposed Title IX regulations on sexual harassment and violence.
-Remarkably, DeVos’s draft regulations are even more dangerous than her already-terrible September 2017 guidance, which gave special rights to alleged harassers and rapists, rolled back protections for survivors, and created contradictory and confusing rules for schools.
+Three months after the New York Times leaked a draft of her proposed rules on sexual harassment and violence, the Department of Education officially published the proposed rules on November 29, 2018.
+Remarkably, DeVos’s proposed rules are even more dangerous than her already-terrible September 2017 guidance, which gave special rights to alleged harassers and rapists, rolled back protections for survivors, and created contradictory and confusing rules for schools.

 You might be wondering, Is it even possible to further eviscerate Title IX?
 (Relatedly, is it ever necessary to own 10 yachts?)
 The answer to both questions is, unfortunately, yes.

-DeVos’s draft rules would actually encourage schools to ignore survivors when they ask for help—effectively, to aid and abet the Larry Nassars and Jerry Sanduskys of the world.
-If the draft rules go into effect, they would encourage schools to be complicit in sexual harassment and violence.
+DeVos’s proposed rules would actually encourage schools to ignore survivors when they ask for help—effectively, to aid and abet the Larry Nassars and Jerry Sanduskys of the world.
+If the proposed rules go into effect, they would encourage—and even require—schools to be complicit in sexual harassment and violence.
 Here’s how:

 - Only the worst cases of sexual harassment would count as “sexual harassment.”